nthu-ga/sgarrak/README.md

 This requires a modified version of SatGen from the "apc" branch of `https://github.com/nthu-ga/SatGen`

-To hardcode the import path for SatGen (in the absence of APC writing a proper setup.py for this module...) you can add a file "config.py" in `py/sgarrak`.
-The contents of this file should simply be a single variable definition that points to your SatGen directory, as follows:
+This code (sgarrak) needs to be able to see the modified version of SatGen on its pythonpath.
+The reccomended way to do this is by creating a file `config.py` in the folder `~/.config/sgarrak`, where `~` is your home directory.
+For example, the following bash command does the job:

+`touch ~/.config/sgarrak/config.py`

+You must then add a single line to this file pointing to the top level of your SatGen repository:

 ```
-SATGEN_PATH = '/data/apcooper/sfw/SatGen'
+SATGEN_PATH = '/path/to/your/satgen'
 ```

-Obviously you should substitute your own path!
+You should substitute your own path!

-The file `py/sgarrak/config.py` is deliberately not included in the sgarrak git repository, so different users can have their own local configuration that isn't overwritten by pulling new versions from github.
+If needed, you can put the `config.py` in a different location and set the environment variable `SGARRAK_CONFIG_DIR = /path/to/config.py`.